Browsing Bergen Open Research Archive by Author "Nielsen, Morten Birkeland"

 Et brutalt arbeidsmiljø?
 En undersøkelse av mobbing, konflikter og destruktiv ledelse i norsk arbeidsliv

-Einarsen, Ståle; Tangedal, Målfrid; Skogstad, Anders; Matthiesen, Stig Berge; Aasland, Merethe Schanke; Nielsen, Morten Birkeland; Bjørkelo, Brita; Glasø, Lars; Hauge, Lars Johan (Report, 2007) -
+Einarsen, Ståle; Tangedal, Målfrid; Skogstad, Anders; Matthiesen, Stig Berge; Aasland, Merethe Schanke; Nielsen, Morten Birkeland; Bjørkelo, Brita; Glasø, Lars; Hauge, Lars Johan (Research report, 2007) -

 An experimental study on the attribution of personality traits to bullies and targets in a workplace setting